jesusrrc/reu_csu_2022/get_names/README.md

 * `output.html`: An HTML file with the raw IoT company names.
 * `iot_names_3`: A text file with the actual names of IoT companies.
 Note that this file may contain repeated tokens.

+## Compilation

+To extract the names, please run the script in this fashion on a Linux terminal:

+    python3 get_policy_names_iotone.py | iot_names.txt